Information for Support Coordinators and LACs

 Our sweet spot is neurodivergent young people aged roughly 8 to 30 whose interests centre on gaming, Minecraft, Dungeons and Dragons, sim racing or technology - especially participants who have disengaged from traditional supports, struggled with clinical settings, or whose goals involve social connection, communication, independence or employment pathways.

 Participants don't need to be confident gamers.
 They need an interest we can build from.
-Existing support workers are welcome to bring participants to casual gaming from 3pm on weekdays, paid out of pocket at standard casual rates.
+Existing support workers are welcome to bring participants to casual gaming from 3:30pm to 6pm Tuesday to Friday, and from 12pm on Saturday, paid out of pocket at standard casual rates.
 Our NDIS sessions are delivered by our own support team, so participants use our supports for those.

 Distance is not a barrier